MIDS-scaling-up/v2/week06/hw/README.md

 aws ec2 run-instances --image-id ami-0f5ebd171c26abc61 --instance-type p3.2xlarge --security-group-ids sg-09ceb02f960da25fa  --associate-public-ip-address --instance-market-options file://spot-options.json --key-name darraghaws
 ```

-Again, it will take a couple of minutes to create, you can get the server address by using the below.
+Again, it will take a couple of minutes to create.
+You can get the server address by using the below.
 ```
 aws ec2 describe-instances | grep ec2
 ```

-We will also need out public IP later for running Jupyter. `aws ec2 describe-instances | grep PublicIp`
+We will also need our public IP later for running Jupyter. `aws ec2 describe-instances | grep PublicIp`
 My public ip is `54.194.227.21`